digitaltxtlab/digital-literacy/README.md

 - webscraber and twitter scraper (for historical data) (Peter)
 - topic/content analysis tool (Kristoffer)
 - smurf extractor (Peter)
-- language detection and translation (trans with Goole Cloud API) (Kristoffer)
+- language detection and translation (with Google Cloud API) (Kristoffer)

 ## Links to existing tools
 - [DMI-TCAT](https://github.com/digitalmethodsinitiative/dmi-tcat/wiki) (To get started see the introduction [video](http://video.itu.dk/video/11366273/using-tcat-analysis-page) and read the [paper by DMI](https://wiki.digitalmethods.net/Dmi/DetectingTheSocials) on analyzing the social in twitter data)